Peter Hart (historian): Life

 Hart was born and raised in St. John's, Newfoundland.
 He studied for one year at the Memorial University of Newfoundland before moving to study at Queen's University in Kingston, Ontario.
 He graduated from there with an Honours BA degree.
 Subsequently, Hart completed a master's degree in International Relations at Yale University.

-He then moved to Ireland to do PhD work at Trinity College, Dublin.
+Hart then moved to Ireland to do PhD work at Trinity College, Dublin.
 His thesis was on the Irish Republican Army in County Cork, an epicenter of the Irish War of Independence, which was the basis of his first book, The IRA and its Enemies (1999).
 After completing his doctorate in 1993, Hart accepted a five-year teaching and research position at Queen's University Belfast.
 In 2003, having completed this contract, Hart moved back to Canada to take up the position of Canada Research Chair in Irish Studies at the Memorial University of Newfoundland.
 He was also an associate professor at Memorial University.

-In the 1990s he developed cancer and underwent a liver transplant - events which permanently affected his health.
+In the 1990s, he developed cancer and underwent a liver transplant - events which permanently affected his health.
 He suffered a brain haemorrhage early in July 2010 and died on 22 July 2010 in a St. John's hospital at the age of 46.

 Works

-Hart published several books on what he termed the "Irish Revolution" of 1916–1923, arguing that events like the Easter Rising (1916), the Irish War of Independence (1920–21) and the Irish Civil War (1922–23) were parts of a greater whole.
+Hart published several books on what he termed the "Irish Revolution" of 1916–1923, arguing that events like the Easter Rising (1916), the Irish War of Independence (1920–1921) and the Irish Civil War (1922–1923) were parts of a greater whole.

 The first book was published in 1998 entitled The IRA and Its Enemies, Violence and Community in Cork, 1916–1923, being a study of the organisation's social composition and activity in County Cork during the War of Independence.
 This book won several awards, including the Christopher Ewart-Biggs Memorial Prize (1998).
 It attracted significant criticism.

-In 2002 Hart edited British Intelligence in Ireland 1920–21: The Final Reports, a re-print of official British Government reports released to the British Public Records Office that detailed British military and intelligence analysis of policy during the Irish rebellion from 1919–1921.
+In 2002, Hart edited British Intelligence in Ireland 1920–21: The Final Reports, a re-print of official British Government reports released to the British Public Records Office that detailed British military and intelligence analysis of policy during the Irish rebellion from 1919–1921.

 The I.R.A. at War 1916–1923 (Oxford University Press, 2003), is a collection of essays on various social, political and military aspects of the IRA in these years.
 The publication represented, Hart wrote in its preface, "sixteen years' work on the history of the Irish revolution."

 Hart contributed to the volume The Irish Revolution (2002), a collection of articles by various historians of the period.

 Hart's final published work was a biography of the Irish revolutionary leader Michael Collins, entitled Mick - The Real Michael Collins (Macmillan, 2006).